PhyData/PhyData.github.io/index.md

 ### [Our Projects](https://phydata.github.io/projects)

-Our secondary mission is to help physicists to become a Data Scientists, with clear projects paths that we actively support.
+Our secondary mission is to help physicists to become Data Scientists, with clear projects paths that we actively support, including classes given by the members, projects proposals and guidance.

 ### [Our recommendations](https://phydata.github.io/become)

+Don't hesitate to contact us!